 - The Block Allocation increase resulted from the transfer of Payroll from Human Resources and the reinstatement of all staffing for the Payroll program for a combined total of \$367,000.
-The Block was also increased for the new senior buyer position.
-Both of these changes also are reflected in the Classified Salaries expense line. - Salaries and Benefits have increased this year due to a significant premium increase from ASEBP.
-Block Allocations have been increased for this expense. - Savings from an internal restructuring have been redirected to Contracted Services for additional flexibility with workload related to internal audits, software enhancements, and other project work. - Staff Development has increased as there are 4.82 new FTEs in this department; 4.0 FTEs for Payroll and a 0.8 FTE senior buyer. - The savings in Rental and Leases is related to a new contract with Konica for photocopiers.
+The Block was also increased for the new senior buyer position. - Salaries and Benefits have increased this year due to the transfer from Human Resources of four classified staff and the new senior buyer.
+As well, a significant premium increase from ASEBP.
+Block Allocations have been increased for this expense. - Savings from an internal restructuring have been redirected to Contracted Services for additional flexibility with workload related to internal audits, software enhancements, and other project work. - Staff Development has increased as there are 4.82 new FTEs in this department; 4.0 FTEs for Payroll and a 0.8 FTE senior buyer. - · The savings in Rental and Leases is related to a new contract with Konica for photocopiers.